iankelk/iankelk.github.io/blog/2023-11-26-stateless/index.md

 When ChatGPT first came out in November 2022, it only offered the model GPT-3.5, which had a maximum context of 4,096 tokens, which is roughly 3,000 words.
 In a [recent talk,](https://youtu.be/zjkBMFhNj_g?t=2642) Andrej Karpathy referred to this context window as "your finite precious resource of your working memory of your language model."

 What this means is that the GPT-3.5 model can comprehend a maximum of 4,096 tokens at any point.
-Tokenization is a fascinating subject in itself, and my next post will cover how it works and why 4,096 tokens only gives you about 3,000 words.
+Tokenization is a fascinating subject in itself, and a future post will cover how it works and why 4,096 tokens only gives you about 3,000 words.

 There's often confusion about what the token limit means regarding input and output: can we give ChatGPT 3,000 words and expect it to be able to produce 3,000 words back?
 The answer is unfortunately no; the context length of 4,096 tokens covers both the input (prompt) and the output (response).
 This results in a trade-off where we have to balance the amount of information we give in a prompt with the length of the response we get from the model.